Rick45/quick-arr-Stack/README.md

 We'll use Overseerr [official Docker image](https://hub.docker.com/r/sctx/overseerr) Overseerr is a request management and media discovery tool built to work with your existing Plex ecosystem.
 Overseerr helps you find media you want to watch.
-With inline recommendations and suggestions, you will find yourself deeper and deeper in a rabbit hole of content you never knew you just had to have.
+With inline recommendations and suggestions.

-It will allow you to request Movies and TV Shows without the need to go to Radarr ou Sonarr, this is really helpfull when there are other users in the system that we dont whant to give access to Sonarr or Radarr
+It will allow you to request Movies and TV Shows without the need to go to Radarr or Sonarr, this is really helpful when there are other users in the system that we do want to give access to Sonarr or Radarr for them to request movies.

 ### Overseerr Docker Container